 It may look like any leafy New England campus, but inside one Massachusetts school for special needs children, the method of teaching at work is anything but ordinary.

 The Boston-area's Judge Rotenberg Center educates and treats enrollees ages 3 to adult, all of whom are struggling with severe emotional, behavior, and psychiatric problems, including autism-like disorders.
 And for about half of the 250 students here, undesirable behavior means getting hooked up to a special machine and administered an electric shock.

 The skin shock treatment, used only after both a court and the student's parents have approved, has drawn criticism for years.
-But after the release of a recent study by Mental Disability Rights International, Rotenberg has come under the scrutiny of no less than the United Nations, which is calling the school's practices "torture."
+But after the release of a recent study by Disability Rights International, Rotenberg has come under the scrutiny of no less than the United Nations, which calls the school's practices "torture."